KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 Then all we have to do is check if `$stars` is a valid index for `$colors`.
 If it is, we return the color at index `$stars`, else we return a default color (here `#333`).
 Simple and efficient.

+<blockquote class="pull-quote--right">Always verify inputs from your functions.</blockquote>

+Also note how we make our function secure by making sure `$stars` is a color.
+When building custom functions, always think about data validation. ;)

 ### Rethinking the looping

 Yelp Devs are using nested loops to output their CSS.
 The outer loop goes from 1 through 5 and the inner one is going from 1 to the value of the outer loop.
 So during the first loop run of the outer loop, the inner loop will go from 1 through...
 1. During the second, from 1 through 2, and so on.